jerryjianguv/Music-Analytics-Framework/README.md

 ## Music Analytics Framework

 Our framework aims to help users of various music services better analyze their playlists.
-Our framework allows users to input their playlist of choice and choose a visulization for their playlist.
+Our framework allows users to input their playlist of choice and choose a visualization for their playlist.
 They can choose to analyze the frequent artists in their playlist, the duration of the songs in their playlist, or the sentiment of the songs in their playlist.

 ### Starting the framework